freesewing/freesewing/markdown/org/docs/patterns/simon/instructions/en.md

 ![Press back seam allowance](2c.png)

-Fold back the seam allowance on the sleeve side, and press it down.
+Fold back the seam allowances on each side of the cuff where the cuff attaches to the sleeve, and press them down.

 > If you sewed too far along the edge earlier, you will have to unpick a few stitches.